sbrunov/gef/src/README.txt

-192 	DEFECT 	P3 	All 	issues@gef 	RESO 	FIXE 	JGraph should provide a hashCode method 193 	PATCH 	P1 	All 	issues@gef 	RESO 	FIXE 	Save action for portable network graphics 196 	ENHANC 	P3 	All 	issues@gef 	RESO 	FIXE 	Add an attribute list to the renderers to pass style attribu 197 	DEFECT 	P3 	All 	issues@gef 	RESO 	FIXE 	Take SAXParserBase from ArgoUML 198 	DEFECT 	P3 	All 	issues@gef 	RESO 	FIXE 	Enclosed figs can't be placed directly
+192  JGraph should provide a hashCode method
+193  Save action for portable network graphics
+196  Add an attribute list to the renderers to pass style attribu 197  Take SAXParserBase from ArgoUML
+198  Enclosed figs can't be placed directly